 Rentstart: information for landlords and agents

-FACS Housing’s Rentstart products provide financial assistance for eligible clients to help them set up or maintain a tenancy in the private rental market.
+Rentstart Bond Loan is an interest-free loan for eligible clients to help start a tenancy in the private rental market.
 We provide assistance with bond payments and may also provide help with advance rent and rental arrears.

 You should sign and date the form.
-The client will then return it to FACS Housing to be assessed as part of their application.
+The client will then return it to DCJ Housing to be assessed as part of their application.

-Where a client has chosen to apply online, you will also be required to complete the property information form online - you will receive an email with a link to complete this form.
+If the client applied online, you will also be required to complete the property information form online - you will receive an email with a link to complete this form.
 For more information refer to our Rentstart Bond Loan online help page.

-The assistance is provided as an interest-free loan and must be repaid to FACS Housing.
-Client’s fortnightly repayments are based on 12 or 18 month repayment plans, based on the proportion of their income they pay on rent.
+Rentstart Bond Loan is an interest-free loan and must be repaid to DCJ Housing.
+Clients' fortnightly repayments are based on 12- or 18-month repayment plans, based on the proportion of their income they pay on rent.

 Any payments made by the client during their lease will be returned if there is no claim on the bond made by the landlord or real estate agent at the end of the tenancy.

-If a landlord or real estate agent makes a claim against a Rentstart bond at the end of the tenancy, you can do this through NSW Fair Trading as with any other rental bond.
+If you need to make a claim at the end of the tenancy, you can do this through NSW Fair Trading as with any other rental bond.
 DCJ Housing may request further information about the claim in accordance with the Residential Tenancies Act 2010.

-In some cases, FACS Housing may help clients pay advance rent or assist established tenants repay rent and water arrears.
+In some cases, DCJ Housing may help clients pay advance rent or assist established tenants repay rent and water arrears.

 Advance rent and arrears payments are made electronically to your nominated bank account.
 If you are not registered for electronic funds transfer with us, you can complete an EFT form to have your details on our system.